 Problems such as data breaches, skyrocketing storage costs, lack of ownership, and censorship have continually plagued centralized data storage.
-With technological advancements and increased awareness, traditional data storage will soon pave the way to decentralized data storage and blockchain.
+With technological advancements and increased awareness, traditional data repository will soon pave the way to blockchain data storage.

-And it’s not just the financial sector that is interested in this new digital storage tech but also enterprises in multiple industries, and government agencies.
-As data becomes increasingly valuable, more individuals and organizations will turn to decentralized cloud storage technology for better security.
+And it’s not just the financial sector that is interested in this new technology.
+As data becomes increasingly valuable, more enterprises, organizations and government agencies will turn to decentralized cloud storage for better security.

 Rather than a single entity or company storing all the data, a decentralized network involves storing data in several locations by users who receive incentives (tokens) to keep data accessible.
 Individuals host the servers, and smart contracts are used to guarantee honesty.
 Some reasons why enterprises should use decentralized data networks instead of centralized systems are: